 To be honest, I was a little skeptical when I heard about chickpea tofu.
 It sounded kind of weird to me and since I am a fan of traditional tofu, I thought that there was no way that it could taste as good, but I was wrong!

-Chickpea tofu has a fairly neutral flavor similar to regular tofu, but I would say more egg-like.
+Chickpea flour tofu has a fairly neutral flavor similar to regular tofu, but I would say more egg-like.
 You can make it with flavored broth and add any spices that you wish so it can be as plain or flavorful as you like.
-It's also more firm than traditional tofu and holds up well in cooked or mixed in with other things.
+It’s also firmer than traditional tofu and holds up well in cooked or mixed in with other things.

 - chickpea tofu is easily made with a few simple and inexpensive ingredients.